skeema/skeema/.github/pull_request_template.md

 *Thank you for your interest.
-Please refer to the Contributing link in the sidebar for guidance.
-Be sure to reference an existing issue number in your pull request description.*
+Pull request reviews are currently frozen for this repo.
+Please refer to the Contributing link in the sidebar for more information.*